New Free Resource Master Nursing Report in Just 3 Days →

 The Strongest Predictor of a Stroke

-Having a previous stroke or TIA is by far the strongest predictor of another stroke.
+A prior stroke or TIA is one of the strongest predictors of future stroke.
+For modifiable risk, hypertension remains the biggest target.
 Some studies indicate that up to 1 in 4 stroke survivors will have another stroke within 5 years.
-The point of contact while a patient is in the hospital recovering from a stroke is key in educating them to prevent another one from occurring.
+The point of contact while a patient is in the hospital recovering from a stroke is key to educating them to prevent another stroke.

 Final Thoughts: MCA Stroke Takeaways